svenvg93/GitBook/docker/logging/grafana-alloy.md

     name: monitoring
 ```

-## Configuration
+## Create the Alloy Configuration File

-Create Alloy configuration file.
-This configuration will grab the systems auth & syslog logging.
-And sent it to Grafana Loki.
+Create a configuration file named `config.alloy` with the following content.
+This configuration will capture the system’s auth and syslog logging, sending it to Grafana Loki.

 ```yaml
 loki.write "default" {